guillaumegaluz/thx1138/README.md

 # THX 1138

-Projects: SF movies
+Project: SF movies
 Technical track: Front-end
 [http://thx1138.herokuapp.com](http://thx1138.herokuapp.com)
 [gal.uz](http://gal.uz) - [Linkedin](http://www.linkedin.com/in/guillaumegaluz)

 ### The Name

 [THX 1138](http://en.wikipedia.org/wiki/THX_1138) is a 1971 movie directed by George Lucas - his first film as a director.
-It was filmed in many locations around San Francisco, but somehow didn;t figure in the database used for this app!
+It was filmed in many locations around San Francisco, but somehow didn't figure in the database used for this app!

 ### The Stack